doug-moen/openscad2/rfc/Objects.md

   existing fields in the base, and add new fields and geometry.

-OpenSCAD1 fully supports mixins at the level of script files, but is also not fully backward compatible with the original language in this one respect.
+OpenSCAD1 fully supports mixins at the level of script files, but existing code will trigger warning messages until the syntax is updated:
-Existing uses of mixin scripts require a syntax change before they will compile:
 * To include a script that overrides existing definitions, use `overlay <filename>` instead of `include <filename>`.
-  Without this, you get an error about multiply-defined names.
+  Without this, you get warnings about multiply-defined names.
 * If a mixin script contains references to bindings that are undefined unless supplied by an including script, then it must begin with a `mixin` declaration that lists all of the undefined names.
-Without this, the undefined names produce an error.
+Without this, the undefined names produce warnings.

 ### OpenSCAD2: Constructing a Mixin
 A mixin literal has this syntax: